MattsonCam/Robotic-Fruit-Picker-Unet/README.md

-This project is not yet completed.
-The data is currently being generated, and is expected to be finished relatively soon.
+This project was run in a kaggle notebook.
+Please make sure to change the location paths of the mask and image folders if trying to run this project elsewhere.